Symbolic Links

 Symbolic links matter for file organization because they let you maintain logical groupings of files across different folders and drives.
 For example, you might keep a project's assets in one location while linking them into a shared collaboration folder.
 Tools like Sortio can work alongside symbolic links by organizing the actual files your symlinks point to, helping you maintain a clean and coherent file structure across your system.

-How Symbolic Links Works
+Symbolic Links in practice

 When you create a symbolic link, the operating system stores a small metadata entry that contains the path to the target file or directory.
 This entry is distinct from a hard link, which points directly to the underlying data on disk.
 Because a symlink stores only a path reference, it can point to targets on different volumes or network locations—and it will break if the target is moved or deleted.